 You can obtain prices for PCs by contacting the securities dealers selling and making a market in those PCs.
-You can obtain a list of PC dealers by contacting Investor Inquiry as shown under Additional Information.
+You can obtain a list of PC dealers by contacting Investor Inquiry as shown on page 4.

 We support the liquidity and depth of the market for PCs through various activities, including: